Nikola Vlašić

-Nikola Vlašić (/hr/; born 4 October 1997) is a Croatian professional footballer who plays as an attacking midfielder for Italian Serie A club Torino and the Croatia national team.
+Nikola Vlašić (/hr/; born 4 October 1997) is a Croatian professional footballer who plays as an attacking midfielder for Serie A club Torino and the Croatia national team.

 Born into a prominent Croatian sports family, Nikola is a youth product of Hajduk Split academy.
 He made his senior debut in summer 2014, making The Guardian's Next Generation list later that year.
 In 2017, his performances earned him a move to Everton; however, after an unsuccessful season, he was loaned out to CSKA Moscow who made the move permanent upon the end of the season.

 Vlašić made his international debut in 2017, before becoming a regular international after Croatia's 2018 FIFA World Cup campaign.
-He represented his country at the UEFA Euro 2020, 2022 FIFA World Cup and Euro 2024.
+He represented his country at the UEFA Euro 2020, 2022 FIFA World Cup, Euro 2024 and 2026 World Cup.

 Club career

 Hajduk Split

 Vlašić joined the Omladinac Vranjic academy, before he was brought to Hajduk Split, aged 12.
 He excelled at youth club level, and in the 2013–14 season he formed a potent midfield partnership for the Hajduk U17 team with Andrija Balić, which resulted in the team finishing the first half of the season in first place, without a single loss.
 The two then received and signed professional contracts, and were moved to the U19 team, where he played regularly.

 He made his first team debut in the UEFA Europa League qualifying match on 17 July 2014, playing in the away match against Dundalk.
 Scoring on his debut, he became Hajduk Split's youngest scorer in international competitions, aged 16 years and 9 months, 2 months less than the previous record holder Mario Tičinović.
 That season, Vlašić went on to make 37 appearances in all competitions, scoring four goals.

 On 30 June 2016, Hajduk announced that Vlašić had been appointed vice-captain of the club, with Lovre Kalinić continuing to be the captain.
 As Kalinić was on extended holidays as a result of being part of the Croatian squad for the UEFA Euro 2016, Vlašić captained Hajduk for the first time on 14 July, the season opening fixture; a 2–2 away draw against CSM Politehnica Iași in the second round of the 2016–17 Europa League qualifying phase.
 Despite his tender age, Vlašić would captain the side four more times that season.